IRONMAN 70.3 Bahrain – Saturday 7th December 2019

 Bahrain International Circuit

-You can have your own ‘driving’ experience at the venue, with Karting available (details HERE), which Alistair Brownlee and Chris McCormack visited visited last year, along with a host of other driving experiences.
+You can have your own ‘driving’ experience at the venue, with Karting available (details HERE), which Alistair Brownlee and Chris McCormack have visited, along with a host of other driving experiences.

 Unlike all of the previous suggestions, bear in mind that the Bahrain International Circuit is around 30/35km outside of Manama, so you’ll have to consider transport beyond a 10 minute taxi ride.